DusanJovic-NOAA/NEMS_svn/doc/HowTo_OldToNewStruct_buildrun.md

 description of your application and any other application specific infromation you think should be included.
 Note documentation of individual compsets occurs within the compsets themselves.
-Put this documentation in the app/doc/README.md.
-Additional files can be added, but the README is the main page.
+Put this documentation in the `app/doc/README.md`.
+Additional files can be added, but the `README.md` is the main page.
 For this application the documentation is simply the following: